Please note that all fees and concessionary prices on the Varndean Adult Education website may be subject to change

 - It is your first level 2 or Level 3 qualification and you are aged 19-23.

 - You are unemployed and in receipt of a means tested benefit and wish to upskill to enter employment.
 (You will need to complete a self-declaration form).

-You must enrol in person at the college and bring your means tested benefit or proof of age (passport/driving licence) with you.
+You must enrol in person at the college and bring your means tested benefit, proof of age (passport/driving licence) or pay slips with you.
 This must be dated within three months of the course start date.
 Please contact the Registry on 01273 546604 for further information.

 Learner Support Fund

 If you are in receipt of a means tested benefit or on a low income you may apply to the Learning Support Fund for help with travel and childcare costs.
 You may also be able to get some help with tuition fees if you are working, but on a low income.
 You will be required to complete additional forms and will have to provide proof of benefit or income evidence to support your application.
 Please contact the Adult Education Office on 01273 546602 for further information.

 If your course costs more than £200 you may apply to pay in three instalments.
 You must complete and sign an instalment form.
 The first payment will be taken immediately, followed by a further payment at the start of the course and a final payment 2 months later.
 Please note that a handling charge of 10% of the course fee (up to a maximum of £30) is added to all instalment payments.
 You will still be liable for the full cost of the course if you leave the course prior to all instalments being paid.
 Please contact the Registry Department on 01273 546604 for further information.

 19+ Advanced Learning Loans for Level 3 Qualifications